cwellsx/view/packages/react-forum/src/react/README.md

   (see also [`pagedown`](https://github.com/StackExchange/pagedown))
 - [`EditorTags.tsx`](./EditorTags.tsx) -- this is a surprisingly large component, which lets users create or edit the tags associated with a discussion (it has its own read-me, see [EDITORTAGS.md](./EDITORTAGS.md))
-- [`ErrorMessage.tsx`](./ErrorMessage.tsx) -- this is a tiny component to display an error message on a page (invisible when there is no error message to display)
+- [`ErrorMessage.tsx`](./ErrorMessage.tsx) -- this is a component to display an error message on a page (invisible when there is no error message to display), and a component to implement form validation
 - [`Login.tsx`](./Login.tsx) -- this is a place-holder for a Login form
 - [`Topbar.tsx`](./Topbar.tsx) -- this defines the navigation top-bar at the top of every page (the App includes it at the top of every page).
+- [`ThrottledInput.tsx`](./ThrottledInput.tsx) -- this implements an input text control,
+which makes API calls to the server, without flooding the server with excessively-many requests